Kuala Lumpur With Kids: Making KL More Than Just A Stopover.

 Have you tried, and/or have you SMELT durian?!

-Little India in Kuala Lumpur
+5. Little India – Kuala Lumpur with kids

 We did Chinatown, so it seemed only just to visit Kuala Lumpur’s Little India as well.